Critical surface phase behavior governs hydrophobic attraction between extended solutes: Hydrophobic solvation and critical drying

 \subsection{Nature of the solvation shell for nanometer-sized solutes: vapor bubbles}

 The present study examines solutes with radii $R_s = 10$\;\AA{} and $15$\;\AA{}, a range representative of large molecules and small proteins.
-At these scales, the fluid-structure near the solute surface is not vapor-like but inherently inhomogeneous, characterized by a dynamic interplay between dense, liquid-like regions and sub-nanoscale vapor bubbles that form spontaneously at the hydrophobic solute surface.
+At these scales, the fluid-structure near the solute surface is not vapor-like but inherently inhomogeneous, characterized by a dynamic interplay between dense, liquid-like regions and sub-nanoscale vapor bubbles that form spontaneously at the hydrophobic solute surface~\cite{CoeEvansWildingPRL2022,Coe2023}.
 Hence, the fluid properties within the solvation shell differ qualitatively from those of both the bulk vapor and liquid phases.
 The observed pressure-induced variations in $\varrho(r)$ and $\chi_p(r)$ are primarily driven by changes in the population and size of these bubbles, and the resulting density profiles $\varrho(r)$ can be interpreted as a weighted average of vapor-like and liquid-like density profiles~\footnote{In the context of critical phenomena, the liquid-like regions within the solvation shell contribute an analytical (non-scaling) background that can obscure the growth of near-critical density fluctuations.
 The higher-order derivative $\upsilon(r)$ suppresses this background more effectively than $\varrho(r)$ or $\chi_p(r)$.}.

 The vapor bubbles herald the first appearance of the incipient vapor phase at the solute’s surface.
 Their shape reflects the anisotropic correlation lengths parallel and normal to the interface, $\xi_\parallel$ and $\xi_\perp$, which are central to critical drying theory~\cite{EvansStewartWilding2016}.
 As the transition is approached, both lengths diverge, albeit with different critical exponents.
-In this picture, the susceptibility obeys $\chi_p(z)\propto\xi_\parallel^{2}$, so $\chi_p(z)$ furnishes a direct probe of parallel correlations in the solvation layer.
-By contrast, the perpendicular length grows only as $\xi_\perp\sim\sqrt{\ln(\xi_\parallel/\xi_b)}$, with $\xi_b$ the bulk vapor correlation length.
+The local compressibility obeys $\chi_p(z)\propto\xi_\parallel^{2}$, so $\chi_p(z)$ furnishes a direct probe of density-density correlations around the solute.
+By contrast, the perpendicular length grows only as $\xi_\perp\sim\sqrt{\ln(\xi_\parallel/\xi_b)}$, with $\xi_b$ the bulk vapor correlation length~\cite{EvansStewartWilding2016,Evans1989}.
 Owing to this logarithmic dependence, $\xi_\parallel\gg\xi_\perp$, yielding strongly \emph{anisotropic} critical fluctuations: laterally the vapor bubbles extend far more than they do in thickness.